✨WHAT IS CULTURE'S OBSESSION WITH AN EASY ENDING RELATIONSHIP? ✨ TALKING CULTURE'S VIEWPOINT OF ROMANTIC RELATIONSHIPS. © RISSI JC

-WHAT IS CULTURE’S OBSESSION WITH AN EASY ENDING RELATIONSHIP?
+WHAT IS CULTURE’S OBSESSION WITH TAKING AN EASY OUT?

-In 2023 there is no shortage of strange things in and about culture.
+In 2023 there is no shortage of strange things about culture.
 From fashion to social media, and dating, there’s a lot of problematic things going on.
-Some are lesser or more in their severity, but there’s no question that there is and should be things we push back on rather than accept.
-This past week, I was reading a pop culture story and seeing headlines that give me pause.
-This is because of the language they use, which to me sounds as though ending a relationship is norm, and worse still, it actually should be normal.
+Some are lesser or more in their severity, but there’s no question that there is and should be things we push back on.
+This past week, I was reading a pop culture story and see headlines giving me pause.
+The language they use promotes ending a relationship as the norm, and worse still, it actually should be normal.

-Honestly mainstream, or modern culture isn’t really a place I look to for something to admire or a moral heading to emulate.
-Still the things I find in my content quest is disappointing.
-Nonetheless, I do think many of the ideology you see not only needs but deserve pushback for society to be stronger.
+Modern culture isn’t a place I look to for something to admire or a moral heading to emulate.
+Still the things I find in my content quest are disappointing.
 One is the idea that we only require a relationship, in this context we’re talking romantic, for so long as it “feels good.”
-The reason I’ve been thinking about this is a story about a popular celebrity.
+The reason for this rabbit trail is a recent celebrity story.

 DISCUSSION | THE CONTROVERSY OF ‘THE LITTLE MERMAID’: CHANGING NOSTALGIA

-✨ WHAT IS CULTURE'S OBSESSION WITH AN EASY ENDING RELATIONSHIP?✨ TALKING CULTURE AND THE OBSESSION WITH RELATIONSHIPS ENDING. #CULTURE #DISCUSSION #LOVE #RELATIONSHIPS Click To Tweet
+✨ WHAT IS CULTURE'S OBSESSION WITH TAKING AN EASY OUT?✨ TALKING CULTURE AND THE OBSESSION WITH RELATIONSHIPS ENDING. #CULTURE #DISCUSSION #LOVE #RELATIONSHIPS Click To Tweet

-Her latest relationship far as we know, and following promotion for her tenth studio album Midnights, has been going on for six years.
+Her latest relationship far as we know has been going on for six years.
 Keeping her life now, as a 30-something adult, quite private, no one knows much about Swift’s relationship with British actor Joe Alwyn.
 Save for the lyrics she writes which many ascribe to her private romance.
-However, Swift does cite her friends, life, or watching a new film as inspiration.
 This past weekend, multiple publications wrote pieces that Swift and Joe Alwyn have called it quits.

 The articles frame this in a kind of “rumor” way citing “sources” who say that the couple ended things a few weeks ago without drama.
 One article even frames the end of a relationship saying, “the relationship had just run its course,” quoting a source.